bb-io/Crowdin/README.md

 - **On translation updated** On translation updated

+### Pre-translations

+- **On pre-translation status changed** Triggered when the status of a pre-translation changes to one of the specified statuses.

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.